jbakse/compform_site/content/random/index.md

 ### Base

 Experiment with procedurally generating images using `random()`.
 Explore each of the tactics discussed above.
-Post your results to the Sketchblog.

 ### Individual Challenge: Master Study